chrisgrieser/nvim-rulebook/README.md

 <!-- auto-generated: end -->

 ## Installation
-This plugin requires diagnostics provided by a source that supports neovim's builtin diagnostics system. (nvim's builtin LSP client or [nvim-lint](https://github.com/mfussenegger/nvim-lint) are such sources.)
+This plugin requires diagnostics provided by a source that supports neovim's built-in diagnostics system. (nvim's built-in LSP client or [nvim-lint](https://github.com/mfussenegger/nvim-lint) are such sources.)

 ```lua
 -- lazy.nvim